-For many years, north-western Pakistan, which borders Afghanistan, has been marred by military and insurgent operations.
-The result is human suffering and large-scale internal population displacements in an area that is already poorly developed.
-This is compounded by the presence of some 2.7 million Afghan refugees.
-Additionally, Pakistan experiences recurring floods and earthquakes, and suffers some of the world's worst food insecurity and chronic malnutrition.
+For many years, Pakistan has been ravaged because of military and insurgent operations, causing human suffering and large-scale internal displacements.
+This is compounded by the presence of almost 2.7 million Afghan refugees.
+Furthermore, Pakistan experiences recurring natural disasters and suffers some of the world's worst food insecurity and chronic malnutrition.
+The assistance of the European Union focuses on disaster risk reduction measures and on strengthening the capacities of vulnerable communities.
+It also supports the rebuilding of water and sanitation facilities and implements programs that address food insecurity.

 In 2018, the European Union has allocated €5.5 million to provide assistance to internally displaced Pakistanis and Afghan refugees, as well as to strengthen the resilience and the capacity of vulnerable communities to better respond to future natural disasters.